savannahostrowski/savannah.dev/README.md

 azd init --template savannahostrowski/terminal-personal-site
 ```

-This command will clone the code to your current folder and prompt you for the following information:

-- `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
+This command will clone the code to your current folder and prompt you for an environment name.
+The environment name will be used as a prefix for the resource group that will be created to hold all Azure resources.
 This name should be unique within your Azure subscription.

-4. Run the following command to build a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the applciation code to those newly provisioned resources.
+4. Run the following command to get the application up on Azure.

 ```bash
 azd up